 Community cats are free-roaming cats who live outdoors and may have humans helping take care of them, but are not “pets.”
 With proper community support and proper care—including the need to be fixed and vaccinated—people and community cats can share the earth harmoniously.

-1. TNR is a program for unsocialized cats who cannot be handled.
-If you have a barn cat who can be handled, please schedule an appointment through our clinic – (734) 662-4365
+• TNR is a program for unsocialized cats who cannot be handled.
+We are not currently scheduling for TNR at this time.
+If you have an outdoor cat who can be safely handled, please schedule an appointment through our clinic –https://www.hshv.org/clinic/

-2. Each cat must be in an individual, size-appropriate live trap (not a squirrel trap or cat carrier).
-2 cat maximum per day.
-All cats will be ready to be returned the following morning.
+• Each cat must be in an individual, size-appropriate live trap (not a squirrel trap, crate or cat carrier) “

 Pricing